srmainwaring/gz-python/README.md

 ### Setting up the workspace

-Make a directory to contain all this package and all the Ignition packages and dependencies:
+Make a directory to contain this package and all the Ignition packages and dependencies:

 ```bash
 mkdir ~/ignition/
 cd ~/ignition/
 ```

 Clone each of the packages using the `.repos` file and [vcstool](https://github.com/dirk-thomas/vcstool).
 The forked version of `ign-bazel` contains modified build rules and repo references for macOS.

 ```bash
 wget https://raw.githubusercontent.com/srmainwaring/ign-bazel/bazel-macos/example/bazel.repos